-Significant Developments From Potential Changes in U.S. Trade Policies Could Have a Material Adverse Effect On Us

-The U.S. government implemented additional tariffs on certain goods imported from the PRC.
-We manufacture a substantial amount of our products in the PRC and are presently subject to these additional tariffs and will remain so until the tariff lists are altered.
-These tariffs, and other governmental action relating to international trade agreements or policies, may adversely impact demand for our products, our costs, customers, suppliers and/or the U.S. economy or certain sectors thereof and, as a result, adversely impact our business.
+Significant Developments From Potential Changes in U.S. Trade Policies Could Have a Material Adverse Effect On Us demand for our products, our costs, customers, suppliers and/or the U.S. economy or certain sectors thereof and, as a result, adversely impact our business.
 These additional tariffs may cause us to increase prices to our customers which may reduce demand, or, if we are unable to increase prices, result in lowering our margin on products sold.
 It remains unclear what the U.S. or foreign governments will or will not do with respect to tariffs, international trade agreements and policies on a short-term or long-term basis.
 We cannot predict future trade policy or the terms of any renegotiated trade agreements and their impacts on our business.
-The adoption and expansion of trade restrictions, the occurrence of a trade war, or other governmental action related to tariffs or trade agreements or policies has the potential to adversely impact demand for our products, our costs, our customers, our suppliers, and the U.S. economy, which in turn could adversely impact our business, financial condition and results of operations.
-As a result of these tariffs and other governmental action, we moved production of many of our products destined for the U.S. to Mexico, Vietnam and a third-party manufacturing partner outside of the PRC.
+The adoption and expansion of trade restrictions, the occurrence of a trade war, or other governmental action related to tariffs or trade agreements or policies has the potential to adversely impact our business, financial condition and results of operations.
+As a result of these tariffs and other governmental action, we moved production of many of our products destined for the U.S. to Mexico and a third-party manufacturing partner outside of the PRC.